-How Do I Choose the Best Autism Assessment for My Client?
+How Do I Choose the Most Accurate Autism Assessment for My Client?

 How Do I Choose the Most Accurate Autism Test For My Client?

-Identifying autism shouldn’t depend on a single assessment, no matter how thorough or precise that assessment is.
-A clear diagnosis—one your client can trust, and you can feel confident delivering—is the result of a comprehensive evaluation, generally involving a team of health professionals.
+Identifying autism shouldn’t depend on a single measure or assumption.
+When a person is seeking a diagnosis for autism, they undergo autism assessment, not autism testing.
+A person cannot “pass” or “fail” an autism test; however, an autism assessment is a tool that helps a clinician to use their years of training and experience to make a diagnosis.
+A clear diagnosis—one your client can trust, and you can feel confident delivering—is the result of a comprehensive evaluation, generally involving a team of health and education professionals.
 The Centers for Disease Control and Prevention (CDC) recommends that clinicians gather information from several sources, including the parents’ account of their child’s development, diagnostic assessments, and professional observations (CDC, 2022).

 The diagnostic tools you select are a critical part of a comprehensive evaluation.
 Here’s a quick primer on the types of assessments many clinicians use in an autism evaluation.

-Screening tools aren’t used in a diagnostic evaluation.
-Instead, parents and health care providers use these quick questionnaires and checklists to identify children whose development may be atypical and who may have a higher likelihood of autism.
+Developmental monitoring takes place as caregivers and pediatric health professionals track developmental milestones at home or in a clinical setting.
+Parents and health care providers use these quick questionnaires and checklists to identify children whose development may be atypical and who may have a higher likelihood of autism.
+Tools such as the Modified Checklist for Autism in Toddlers, Revised (M-CHAT-R) are effective for this kind of early screening.

 Interviews

-Diagnostic interviews can be either structured, where the interviewer asks standardized questions in a pre-determined sequence, or semi-structured, where the interviewer has some flexibility to individualize follow-up questions (Mueller & Segal, 2015).
+Diagnostic interviews can be either structured, where the interviewer asks standardized questions in a pre-determined sequence, or semi-structured, where the interviewer has some flexibility to individualize follow-up questions.
+Interview formats can be particularly valuable tools for identifying strengths and collaborating with parents, teachers, and caregivers.
+The Autism Diagnostic Interview–Revised (ADI®-R) and Monteiro Interview Guidelines for Diagnosing the Autism Spectrum, Second Edition (MIGDAS™-2) are both interview-based assessments.

 Observations

 Observations typically involve structured interactions between an evaluator and the person being evaluated.
-Interactions may involve objects, movements, or tasks—and the goal of each activity is to provide the child with opportunities to communicate with the observer (Park et al., 2018).
+Interactions may involve objects, movements, or tasks—and the goal of each activity is to provide the child with opportunities to communicate with the observer.
+The Autism Diagnostic Observation Schedule, Second Edition (ADOS®-2) uses observation in a play-based interaction to measure autism traits.

 You’ll need a diagnostic tool that is sensitive, which means it correctly identifies the diagnostic criteria for autism specified by the Diagnostic and Statistical Manual for Mental Health Disorders, Fifth Edition, Text Revision (DSM-5-TR).
-The test should be specific, which means it identifies when behavior is typical.
+The assessment should be specific, which means it identifies typical behaviors.
 An autism assessment should also be reliable, which means that when people administer it over and over, the results are the same.
-In other words, you need a test that researchers and health professionals trust because it correctly identifies the characteristics of autism.
+In other words, you need a measure that researchers and health professionals trust because it correctly identifies the characteristics of autism.

 The “Guidelines for Assessments and Evaluations” of the American Psychological Association (APA) suggest that an evaluator consider the age, sex, ethnicity, and primary language of the client when deciding which assessment to use.
 The guidelines also recommend that evaluators know the demographics of the people included in the normative sample for the assessment.

-The normative data you gather from an assessment may not be accurate if your client’s characteristics aren’t represented among the test’s norm group, the APA says (2020).
-If the test relies on tasks that have no cultural familiarity to your client, the results could be similarly skewed.
-When a mismatched test provides misleading results, clients may not get the services they need—and unfair health disparities can result (Thunt, 2021).
+The data you gather from an assessment may not be accurate if your client’s characteristics aren’t represented among the norm group, the APA says (2020).
+If an assessment relies on tasks that have no cultural familiarity to your client, the results could be similarly skewed.
+When a mismatched assessment provides misleading results, clients may not get the services they need—and unfair health disparities can result (Thunt, 2021).

-Is the Test Available in the Language You Need?
+Is the Assessment Available in the Language You Need?

 When people take assessments in languages they are still learning, the results may be affected by the linguistic demands of the test, rather than by autism.
 Autism may be under-identified among students who are English-language learners, possibly because autism and English-language learners sometimes have delays, challenges, or differences in